Holy Prophet Muhammad (upon whom be blessings and peace) has prophesied about several events that will occur

 (one who is gray or reddish white) in al-Sham.

 will practice and lead people according to the Sunnah of Prophet Muhammad (Sallallahu

-thirteen, and rule for seven, with complete justice and righteousness, and
+first thirteen years, and rule for the last seven, with complete justice and

-all this time Islam will be becoming the predominant religion of the world.
+righteousness.
+All of this time, Islam will be becoming the predominant religion of the